-Regardless of your companion's age, Advanced Care Pet Hospital helps you with early detection and treatment of potential diseases which may hurt your pet.
+Regardless of your companion's age, Advanced Care Pet Hospital helps you with early detection and treatment of potential diseases.

 Preventative care is the least expensive way to keep your pet healthy and save money on pet health care costs.

-You can enjoy a longer more active life with your treasured companion by taking an active step now in their well being.
+You can enjoy a longer, more active life with your treasured companion by taking a proactive approach to their well being.

-Dr. Gerds encourages you to provide your pet the benefits of complete check-ups on an annual basis for pets under 4 and twice a year for pets over that to maintain the health and happiness of your pet.
+Advanced Care encourages you to provide your pet the benefits of acomplete check-up on an annual basis for pets under 4 and twice a year for older pets to maintain their health and happiness.

-Two exams a year for your pet is the same as you seeing your doctor every three years.
+Two exams a year for your older pet is comparable to you or I seeing our doctor every three years.

-We are are truly interested in helping you extend the time you and your pets spend together at Advanced Care Pet Hospital.
+The Advanced Care staff are are truly interested in helping you extend the time you and your pets spend together.

-Even if you always keep your pets indoors, they can be exposed to viruses carried in the air, dust, or even on clothing or shoes.
-It is not uncommon for mosquitos to survive
+Even indoor pets are exposed to viruses.
+Viruses are carried in the air, on the dust, and even your clothing and shoes shoes.
+It is not uncommon for mosquitos to survive practically year round indoors.

 Vaccination is a safe, cost-effective method of protection against costly treatment, or even premature death.

 We recommend fecal examinations twice a year to check for a variety of intestinal parasites.
 Routine intestinal de-worming is recommended twice a year.